unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

 Once we run the new PHP script we should get an output of our cookie `ClVLIh4ASCsCBE8lAxMacFMOXTlTWxooFhRXJh4FGnBTVF4sFxFeLFMK`.

 Once we get the output, let's go ahead and submit it to the page.
 If done correctly, we should get the password `EDXp0pS26wLKHZy1rDBPUZk0RKfLGIR3`.
-And we can move on to natas12!
+Now we can move on to natas12!